 What are the crying patterns of a newborn?

-Some techniques to help console a crying baby include the following:
+Some ways to help calm a crying baby include the following:

-Take care of physical problems first--hunger, diaper change, burping, cooling, or warming the baby.
+Take care of physical problems first (hunger, diaper change, burping, cooling,

-Walk with baby in a sling or in a stroller.
+Walk with your baby in a sling or in a stroller.